Grassley Bumping Graham As Judiciary Committee Chairman

 It was originally reported in some media outlets as an act of generosity, as though Lindsey Graham had decided to yield his prize gavel as chairman of the Senate Judiciary Committee back to his very senior predecessor, Chuck Grassley, out of southern courtliness or Confucian respect for the old.
-But what really happened is that the 86-year-old Grassley, who has announced that he will retire at the end of his current term in December of 2022, is exercising his bumping rights under the Senate seniority system to serve two more years as chairman of Judiciary before hanging it all up — if, of course, Republicans maintain control of the Senate next year.
+But what really happened is that the 86-year-old Grassley, who is expected by many to retire at the end of his current term in December of 2022 (he has yet to announce a decision on that), is exercising his bumping rights under the Senate seniority system to serve at least two more years as chairman of Judiciary — if, of course, Republicans maintain control of the Senate next year.
 Why?
 Did the old goat change his mind about handing Judiciary off to Graham in 2018 so that he could chair Finance?
-No, having served as Finance chair for four years earlier in his endless Senate tenure, Grassley is hitting the six-year term limit there at the end of 2020 and is trading in one gavel for another, since he has two more years to serve as Judiciary chairman (his last two years in the Senate) before hitting that term limit (thanks to Bloomberg reporter Nancy Ognanovich for explaining the details to me by phone today).
+No, having served as Finance chair for four years earlier in his endless Senate tenure, Grassley is hitting Republican Conference’s six-year term limit there at the end of 2020 and is trading in one gavel for another, since he has two more years to serve as Judiciary chairman (his last two years in the Senate) before hitting that term limit (thanks to Bloomberg reporter Nancy Ognanovich for explaining the details to me by phone today).

 Word is Grassley notified Graham of his intentions some time ago, and in fact, I’d guess they had an understanding about it by the time the Iowan handed over Judiciary to the South Carolinian, since they knew Grassley only had two years to go at Finance.
 So the rest of this is all Senate Tradition BS, and for all we know, Graham is privately seething about it.
 He does not have the seniority to bump anyone else out of a chairmanship, though he does chair an Appropriations subcommittee reflecting his foreign-policy interests (State, Foreign Operations and Related Programs).
 He’s up for reelection in 2020, so this is not an ideal time to get a demotion.

-Note: This post has been corrected to note that Senator Grassley has not yet announced a decision about retiring or running for reelection in 2022.
-We regret the error.